HimanchalChandra/GRIPTasks/README.md

 # GRIPTask1

+Prediction using supervised ML.
- task is to predict the percentage of student on the basis of study hrs using linear regression
+Task is to predict the percentage of student on the basis of study hrs using simple linear regression technique.